wilburlua910/Lightweight-CNN-Mask-Detector/README.md

 ## Motivation
 - Current "Traditional" detectors (E.g. VGG-16, VGG-19, ResNet-50) have high amounts of trainable parameters leading to high computations, memory and power consumption (CPU, GPU, Network).
 - Contribute to Public Health and Safety applications by researching, experimenting and deploying an FMD system that can be deployed on the Edge (NVIDIA Jetson Nano)
+- Model Optimization, using Gradual Magnitude Pruning (GMP) algorithm to prune, quantize and re-train model using Sparsified transfer learning.
 - Edge Intelligence, bring Deep Learning onto Internet of Things (IoT) devices.

 # Explaination of Source Code